RuterNo/ruterno.github.io/docs/resources.md

 This manifest should be used in a similar way as with the packages and mqtt manifests.
-The manifest should be checked at least once a day, after 16:00, and if there is a new version of a resources, start using it.
-There are no contractual requirements about when they should be used on vehicles, but the intention is similar to the DPI application and MQTT, they should be in use by the next day.
-No SLA applies to resources, currently.
+The manifest should be checked at least once a day, after 16:00, and if there is a new version of a resources, download and start using it.
+There are no contractual requirements about when they should be used on vehicles.
+No SLA penalties apply in this case.
+But the intention is similar to the DPI application and MQTT: they should be in use by the next day.

 ## Locations